litestar-org/api-performance-tests/README.md

 - A version from git: `bench run --rps starlite@git+branch_or_tag_name`
 - A version from a specific git repository: `bench run --rps starlite@git+https://github.com/starlite-api/starlite.git@branch_or_tag_name`
 - A local file: `bench run --rps starlite@file+/path/to/starlite`

+#### Running a specific test

+You can run a single test by specifying its full name and category:

+`bench run --rps starlite -t json:json-1K`

 #### Test Settings